 my desire to never stop learning, questioning and being open. :)

 I started off as a Baptist [as a child], then to Word of Faith/Pentecostal [as a teenager] to Non-Denominational [by mid twenties].
 In 2008, my views of an eternal burning hell shifted to the view of 'Annihilation.'
 In 2010 to Christian Universalism (also known as 'Universal Reconciliation' or 'Ultimate Reconciliation') and then in 2011, I eventually de-converted from my faith.

 My Christian Up-Bringing:

 My de-conversion did not happen overnight.
-It was a gradual process of having seeds planted in my mind over a period of a few years.
-However, the first time I ever started to challenge any part of the Christian doctrine was in August 2008.
+It was a gradual process of having seeds planted in my mind over a period of a 3-4 years.
+However, the first time I ever started to really challenge any part of the Christian doctrine was in August 2008.
 At that point, all it regarded was my belief in hell as a place of "eternal torment."
-And to be honest, the whole reason I began to research the topic was only because someone had challenged me to do so.
+And to be honest, the whole reason I began to research the topic was only because my husband had challenged me to do so.
 (Who initially accepted the C.S.
 Lewis approach to Hell, but after researching more on the history of ancient religions, he began to understand more & more how the entire concept of hell was a result of Greek mythology.)
 Anyways!
 I honestly thought my research would PROVE my case for eternal torment...not disprove it!
 (Was I ever mistaken!)
 The view that I ended up looking into first was the view called Annihilationism.
 During that time, I realized that the Bible (in its "original" text) actually did not even teach "eternal torment."
 The Hebrew word Sheol and the Greek words Hades, Tartarus, and Gehenna were clearly mistranslated to mean hell.
 It was quite the shocker for me.
-I was so excited about my new discovery that I created a web page for this view shortly thereafter.
+I was so excited about my new discovery that I created a web page for the view of Annihilation shortly thereafter.
 (See it here.)
 The sad thing is, when I tried to share this research with Christians, it was met with strong opposition.
 And on the rare occasion when it was met with openness, after they went back to their church and mentioned it to their leaders or colleagues, they decided against doing the research.
 Even though I got all my evidence from the Bible itself!
-And although I knew thru experience that church leaders and pastors usually advised against research that contradicted the foundational doctrines of the Christian faith (emphasizing scriptures like these: 1 Cor.
+And although I knew thru experience that church leaders and pastors usually advised against research that contradicted the foundational doctrines of the Christian faith (emphasizing scriptures like: 1 Cor.
 1:19-21,26-31; 2:5,11,13-16)...it still baffled me that barely a soul would even look into it...even when they wanted to!
 It was at that point, I could see just how much fear & control had its way over people in the church.
 They would always say that God's ways were higher than our ways and emphasize to just trust God, have faith, and that it would all makes sense once we got to heaven.
 But fear always remained the enemy for researching anything that contradicted the long-held beliefs & doctrines of the church.
 And a of course, there was also a lot of fear of how they would be looked at or judged by others in the church for doing so.
 But I think if they were ever wrong, the biggest fear of all for them, was the fear of Hell itself.
 All in all, FEAR simply kept them (& myself for many years) from honest research on hell and so many other controversial topics.

 Moving on in my story...a